fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 <h4>Video Specs</h4>

 * 10 - 60 seconds of video
-* That captures a moment of resonance with nature
+* Capture a moment of resonance with nature
-* Filmed portrait mode with a phone
+* Film portrait mode with a phone
-* A short description and the location of your video.
+* Provide short description and location of your video.
 * Submit your video here: <a href = "https://bit.ly/fluxart-submit-video-mandala">https://bit.ly/fluxart-submit-video-mandala</a>